Poombuhar: Tourism

 The major tourists attractions in Poompuhar:

 Silappathikara Art Gallery

-A beautiful building of great sculptural value has been built as Sillappathikara Art Gallery.
-Scenes from Silappathikaram, the Epic of the land have been given lively shapes in stones on the walls of the Gallery.
-These sculptures carved by the sculptors of Mamallapuram Art College remain the treasure house of Tamil Culture.
+The Sillappathikara Art Gallery is a sculptural building featuring scenes from Silappathikaram, an epic of Tamil literature, carved in stone on its walls.
+The sculptures were created by sculptors from Mamallapuram Art College and form a collection representing aspects of Tamil culture.

 Masilamani Nathar Koil

 Though heavily eroded by the sea in a number of places, this temple built in 1305 by Maravarma Kulasekara Pandiyan, still manages to impress all the tourists to Poompuhar with its architectural richness.

 Beach

 Poompuhar beach is a natural and ancient beach located at the site of an old port city that existed as early as the first century.
 The beach holds an important place in South Indian history.
 In the present day, granite stones have been placed along the shore to prevent erosion.
 Chitra Pournami is an important festival celebrated at this beach during the full moon in the Tamil month of Chithirai.